KianGentry/EYN-DOS/README.md

 "ren" = Gives you a prompt asking what file/folder you would want to rename.
 After entering the desired file/folder, another prompt will appear, asking now what you'd like to call the file.

+"eyndir" = Changes the directory to the directory where EYN-DOS was originally ran from.
+Simple, but handy.

 ---

 We may have some commands that aren't listed in this list.
 Find them yourself!